 I went to Sky Lagoon, Reykjavik’s newest geothermal spa – which also happens to be the closest to the city centre.
 It’s absolutely beautiful, with traditional Icelandic architecture and a gorgeous thermal lagoon with an infinity pool edge overlooking the ocean.

 I’ve written about the Sky Lagoon in a lot more detail in this post.
 But honestly, if you only do one thing on Reykjavik city break, make it this!

 Reykjavik’s food scene is something you can’t miss.
 And the best way to discover it is with a food tour.
 I did the Reykjavik Food Tour with Wake-Up Reykjavik (3 hours, from 13,900 ISK) and it was absolutely fantastic.

-Our guide, Elísabet, was so passionate and fun, and felt more like an old friend showing us around her city than a tour guide.
-We tried some amazing local food, from the traditional Icelandic fermented shark, to more contemporary dishes.
+Our guide, Elísabet, was so passionate and fun that she felt more like an old friend showing us around her city than a tour guide.
+We tried some amazing local food, from the traditional Icelandic fermented shark to more contemporary dishes.
 A must for any food lover!

 Have a Drink at the Ice Bar

 When you’re visiting Reykjavik in winter, it might seem counterintuitive to visit a bar designed to make you cold… but the Magic Ice Bar was great fun so I really recommend you give it a go.